-Through research, development, analysis and advocacy projects, conferences, consultancies, and other efforts, the Commission works closely with those individuals and organizations concerned with establishing policies, best practices, and tools for the long-term preservation of and access to these records.
-Commission-supported projects explore what is necessary to manage electronic records in accord with archival requirements.
+The NHPRC supports projects that preserve and make accessible electronic records.
+Through research, development, analysis and advocacy projects, conferences, consultancies, and other efforts, the Commission works closely with individuals and organizations concerned with establishing policies, best practices, and tools for the long-term preservation of and access to electronic records.

 - how software-dependent data objects can be retained for future use;

-- what barriers have prevented archivists from developing and implementing archival electronic records programs;
+- what barriers archivists must overcome to develop and implement archival electronic records programs;